HHS/TANF-app/docs/Technical-Documentation/Architecture-Decision-Record/009-git-workflow.md

     * For project management work, assign `abottoms_coder` and `reitermb`.

 5. Assigned Raft reviewer(s) perform the review and/or requests changes.
-    * For project management, research, and design work, review is conducted async.
     * For development work, author is expected to schedule a [tabletop meeting]() at least 48 hours after `raft review` label added.
-    * When changes are requested, the changes are made by the author.
+    * When changes are asked for, the changes are made by the author.
     * When satisfied, the reviewer(s) confirm that ACs are met,  `approve` the PR, remove `raft review` and add `QASP review` labels.
         * See exceptions in [Notes](https://github.com/raft-tech/TANF-app/blob/dffd79adf7a5ae87cf1a93c8adf655c76cf45089/docs/Architecture%20Decision%20Record/009-git-workflow.md#notes) section
     * For project management, research, and design work, tag `lfrohlich` for government review.